-Press Help/Local on the front panel to enter the interface, as shown above.
+Press the Shift key and its backlight turns on.
+Then press Arb/Help/Local on the front panel to enter the interface, as shown above.
 Tap "Center" to view the descriptions for the data in the center of the current interface.
 Tap "Top" to view the descriptions for the data in the top part of the current interface.
 Tap "Bottom" to view the descriptions for the data in the bottom part of the current interface.
 Tap "Guide" to enter the guide interface.